huckley/TL-MR3020-Squeezelite/README.md

 # TL-MR3020-Squeezelite

-more a gist then q full project...
+more a gist then a full project...

 use TL-MR3020 with squeezelite for cheap multiroom audio